zettlrobert/notes/flutter/README.md

 |   -My Stateful | MyStateful Element (creates element and calls create State Method, which creates a State Object which is connected to the element)| Rendered Box |

 * setState automatically leads to build beeing called.
-* Widget is a Dart Class and can be instaneiated
+* Widget is a Dart Class and can be instantiated
 * Widget Tree is immutable, can only be overwritten with new configuration
 * when build runs a part of the widget tree is recreated

 ### How Flutter rebuilds and repaints the screen
 * state is connected to the element not the widget
-* state is a speerate object
+* state is a separate object
 * if state is called old widget is marked as dirty
 * you get a new widget with the state data
 * state object does not change